 Ineffective: I am a hard worker.
 I work hard and show up on time every day.

 Effective: I am a fast learner.
 When I was in Student Club, my task was to manage the social media platforms.
 During an event, we had to do a short promotional video, but none of us knew about video editing, including myself.
 In the end, I took up the challenge to learn basic video editing and produced my very first video in one week.
-I also picked up other software like Adobe Illustrator which wasn’t taught in my university.
+I also picked up other software like Adobe Illustrator which wasn’t taught at my university.

 Q5: What are your weaknesses?